Snow is possible in D.C. area on Super Bowl Sunday

 Snow could continue on Super Bowl Sunday but models conflict on its duration.
 Some forecast mostly insignificant snow showers to taper off in the morning while others keep a steadier snow continuing through much of the day.

-Here’s how much snow the various models predict right now for the District:
+Here’s how much snow the various models predict for the District:

 - Canadian — no accumulation; modeling system average: 1 inch; probability of 1 inch: 40 percent; probability of 3 inches: 10 percent